sahilsGit/myOwnOAuth2/readme.md

 # What is it?

-Replicating a typical OAuth 2.0 flow scratch without hitting `npm install`.
+Replicating a complete OAuth 2.0 flow from scratch without hitting `npm install`.

 This is a part of my [_**"Building stuff in Vanilla NodeJS without installing any external packages"**_](https://x.com/sahil_singh37/status/1759523537402868217?s=20) challenge where I try to build non-trivial stuff using raw NodeJS, nothing else.